alexscheitlin/master-project-evoting/voting-authority-backend/README.md

 `npm run serve:prod` to start in https mode

+Start the POA-chain within the `poa-chain` sub-project using `./all-in-one.sh`.

+Interact with the backend using the requests within the postman collection `eVoting` (only shared with the collaborators und currently not included here).

 ## Testing

 Run `npm run test` to run all test of the project or `npm run test:watch` to continuously re-run the tests while developing.